kohlisneha/iSolution-Using-React/README.md

 ## Deployment

-- **Frontend:** The frontend of iSolutions is deployed on Vercel.
-You can access the app using the following link: [iSolutions Frontend](https://iSolutions-dw61jxx57-isurux98s-projects.vercel.app/)

-- **Backend:** The backend of iSolutions is deployed on Render.
-You can interact with the backend services using this link: [iSolutions Backend](https://iSolutions.onrender.com)

-- **Backend repo:** Visit the backend git repository - [iSolutions Backend Repo](https://github.com/IsuruX98/iSolutions-API)
+- **Frontend:** Hosted on Vercel for fast and reliable performance.
+- **Backend:**  Deployed on Render to ensure seamless functionality.
 - **Image Storage:** Images used in iSolutions are stored securely in Cloudinary, ensuring fast loading times and high-quality visuals.

 ## Contributors